zuozhenggh/learning-library/developer-library/forms-to-oci/forms-instance/forms-instance.md

    ![](./images/forms-marketplace-search.png)

-3. Check "I have reviewed and accept the conditions".
-Then click **Launch Instance**
+3. Review the Terms and Conditions then check **I have reviewed and accept the Oracle standard Terms and Restrictions**.
+Then click **Launch Instance**.

    ![](./images/forms-marketplace.png)